MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

 Learn how to update the Microsoft Quantum Development Kit (QDK) to the latest version.

 This article assumes that you already have the QDK installed.
-If you are installing for the first time, then please refer to the [installation guide](xref:microsoft.quantum.install)
+If you are installing for the first time, then please refer to the [installation guide](xref:microsoft.quantum.install).

 The update steps depend on your development environment.
 Choose your environment from the following sections.